-Maps: The Storm Drain maps are separate from the Sanitary Sewers maps.
-Streets, sanitary sewers and storm sewers are all managed by the Public Works Department Utilities and Operations group, so the Collections crew are very familiar with and have ready access to both map sets.
+Maps: Both storm and sewer systems use the AIM CMMS for system maps, however the map files for the two systems are separate.
+Because the streets, sanitary sewers and storm sewers are all managed by the Public Works Department Utilities and Operations group, the Collections crew, which is part of that group are very familiar with and have ready access to both map sets.